-The Origins of the 'Thanington High Lanes' (or Hilltop) area and its Community
+The Origins of the Hilltop area (or 'Thanington High Lanes') and its Community

 If you stand at the top of the University Road and look south west across the city to the hills beyond, one thing might strike you.
 It is that, apparently in the middle of nowhere, there is one line of houses running diagonally up a slope (but stopping well short of the summit).
-Whereas elsewhere buildings are clustered together, here they are starkly on their own.
+Whereas elsewhere, buildings are clustered together, here they are starkly on their own.
 So why should these houses (and the ones behind which are not really visible from the top of St Thomas's Hill) have been built there?
-And why are there houses only on one side of the road?
+And why are there virtually no houses on the other side of the road?

 While there is much that we do not know, the answer to the first question seems to be that the houses are a chance by-product of the vicissitudes of English agricultural society over the last 250 years.
-This brought otherwise unrelated lands together and then made them available to people from Canterbury who were able, between the two World Wars, to exploit them for their own purposes.
-Hence history has produced an unusual community, involving houses at the top of Hollow Lane, Iffin Lane and New House Lane along with the Stuppington Court farm complex and Upper Horton Farm.
+This finally made largely unsettled related lands available in small packets which, for the first time, were purchased by ordinary people from Canterbury rather than by large scale farmers.
+The former were then able, between the two World Wars, to exploit the small plots for their own purposes.
+Hence history has produced an unusual community, involving houses at the top of Hollow Lane, along one side of both Iffin Lane and New House Lanes, along with the Stuppington Court farm complex and Upper Horton Farm.

 Many call this area 'Hilltop' although it is actually on the side of a hill rather than on its top.
-In any case, it is unhelpful geographically, doing nothing to make it clear to outsiders exactly where it is.
-The Cornish would have called it 'Thanington High Lanes', given that much of it is in the south ward of the Civil Parish of Thanington Without.
-Moreover, it has developed along a series of lanes crossing the hills on the south-east of the Stour Valley and leading into Canterbury.
+In any case, it is unhelpful geographically, doing nothing to make it clear to outsiders exactly where it is which is why the Community Association had to add 'Canterbury' to its name to avoid confusion with other Hilltop associations such as those in High Wycombe.
+Anyway, I some time ago realized that the Cornish would probably have called our area 'Thanington High Lanes', given that, firstly, much of it is in the high ground of the South Ward of the Civil Parish of Thanington to the south-east of the Stour Valley, and, secondly, because it has developed along a series of lanes crossing the hills and providing access both to Canterbury and villages like Petham, making it very much a transit zone.
+So 'High Lanes' seemed to me appropriate and meaningful, even if it clashes with received notions.

-What unites this somewhat scattered area is partly its often unappreciated history, partly its relative isolation on the rural fringe of Canterbury and partly a number of social factors.
-These include its population's use of St Faith's Hall as a centre for social activity and organization (led by Hilltop Community Association) and being mostly in the South Ward of Thanington Without Civil Parish Council [TWCPC].
-Thus there is much evidence of local involvement in TWCPC whereas contacts with the neighbouring parishes, to which fringes of the area belong, seem to have been virtually non-existent since the centres of gravity of Lower Hardres and Chartham were so far away.
-Conversely other more distant sites, like Horton, Milton and Thanington proper did have a place in the history of our area.
+Although, seen from afar, the area seems isolated and on its own, it actually has quite a community feel about it.
+Why is this?
+In fact, this somewhat scattered area is held together by a number of factors beginning with its relative isolation on the rural fringe of Canterbury and also to a number of social developments.
+These include its population's use of St Faith's Hall as a centre for social activity and organization (led by Hilltop Community Association) and being mostly in the South Ward of Thanington Civil Parish Council [TCPC].
+Thus there is much evidence of local involvement in TCPC whereas contacts with the neighbouring parishes, to which fringes of the area belong, seem to have been virtually non-existent since the centres of gravity of Lower Hardres and Chartham were so far away.
+Conversely, other more distant sites, like Horton, Milton and Thanington proper did have a place in the history of our area.
+This too is something which has probably helped to develop a sense of community over recent years.